WennOlarteE/portfolio/RegenerativeTourism/README.md

     A1 --> B1 --> C1 --> D1
 ```
+📷 Below is a preview of the resulting raster after clipping the mosaic with the corridor shapefile:

 [🔗 View the study area delimitation code in the Jupyter Notebook](https://github.com/WennOlarteE/portfolio/blob/main/RegenerativeTourism/AreaDelimitation.md).

 </ol>